 Becks has held numerous teaching roles, most recently as a Doll Fellow at Green Templeton College, Oxford.
 She collaborated with a colleague to initiate and run a successful ‘vivas for finals’ teaching programme in Cambridge, an evidence based medicine programme for GP trainees in Oxford, and set up an access scheme for state schools in Oxford city.
 With a research interest in out of hours primary care Becks has published and presented widely and internationally, as well as completing a diploma in health research.

 Becks is passionate about the social determinants of health and views health policy as a tool for social justice.
-She is hoping to improve her understanding of health economics, policy analysis and improvement science in order to play a meaningful future role in the delivery of high quality healthcare to all.
-Most recently she has completed a year as a National Medical Director’s Clinical Fellow at the Health Foundation, working predominantly within the Improvement Directorate.
+Most recently she has completed a year as a National Medical Director’s Clinical Fellow at the Health Foundation.
+She currently works as a GP in South London, and as a clinical fellow at the Health Foundation.

 Dr Fiona Godlee